Feeling unsafe? Find support services emergency? call 000

 policy context

-A guide to Commonwealth, state and territory government frameworks and policies to reduce violence against women and their children.
+A guide to Commonwealth, state and territory government frameworks and policies to end violence against women and children.

-The National Plan to Reduce Violence against Women and their Children 2010–2022 is a national framework developed by the Commonwealth, state and territory governments and the community to see a significant and sustained reduction in violence against women and their children, so Australian women and their children can live free from violence in safe communities.
+The National Plan to End Violence against Women and Children 2022-2032 is an overarching national framework developed by the Commonwealth, state and territory governments and the community to guide actions towards ending violence against women and children.
+It highlights how all parts of society must work together to achieve a shared vision of ending gender-based violence in one generation.

 Alongside the National Plan, the Commonwealth, state and territory governments have additional frameworks and policies to reduce violence against women and their children within their jurisdictions.